 The most important thing to understand is that Georgia does not have lessor DUI offenses that exist in most other states.
 We don't have OWI or Wet Reckless or DWI in Georgia.
 DUI Less Safe is every bit as serious as any other DUI offense in Georgia.
 "Less Safe" refers only to the manner in which a case is proved against the accused DUI Driver in Georgia.
 "Less Safe" is the standard of evidence used to prove the DUI.

-Richard Lawson is a Former Georgia Prosecutor with almost 20 years experience defending DUI's in Georgia.
+Richard Lawson is a Former Georgia Prosecutor with more than 25 years experience defending DUI's in Georgia.
 He is the most reviewed DUI Lawyer in Georgia.
 His reviews can be found on AVVO.
 Put his experience to work for you.

-If you have been charged with DUI Less Safe in Georgia, you only have 10 days to have your Georgia DUI Lawyer request an ALS Hearing.
-If your Georgia DUI Attorney does not request this hearing, your drivers license will be suspended up to one year.
+If you have been charged with DUI Less Safe in Georgia, you only have 30 days to have your Georgia DUI Lawyer request an ALS Hearing or an ignition interlock device.
+If your Georgia DUI Attorney does not request the hearing or interlock device, your drivers license will be suspended up to one year.
 In the case of a refusal (which is more common in DUI Less Safe Cases), the drivers license suspension is one year without a permit to drive.
-It is imperative that your attorney files the hearing request and pays the $150 filing fee within 10 days of your arrest.
+It is imperative that your attorney files the hearing request and pays the $150 filing fee within 30 days of your arrest.